Yagogc/todo-app/README.md

 ### State management

 Client State: Given the size of this project I have choosed to use the Context API of React, if the scope of the project were bigger I problaby have used Redux (w/ Redux Toolkit).

+Persistence Layer: Local storage is being used to persist the data.

 ### Scaffolding